framps/raspiBackupDoc/en/src/hooks-for-own-scripts.md

 - The extensions are called in the scope of *raspiBackup*.
 Therefore there is access to its internal script variables.
 However, this is strongly discouraged, as the internals can change at any time.
-For this reason, it is also it is also advisable to provide your own variables with an extension-specific prefix, to avoid possible conflicts with variable names used by *raspiBackup*.
+For this reason, it is also advisable to provide your own variables with an extension-specific prefix, to avoid possible conflicts with variable names used by *raspiBackup*.

 - If you would like to share your extension code, you are welcome to create a pull request on [*GitHub*](https://github.com/framps/raspiBackup).